yabata/prodyn/doc/prodyn.rst

 .. function:: prepare_DP(states)

   :param states: pandas DataFrame where each index represents a state variable
-            xmin: minimum value of the state variable
+  :param xmin: minimum value of the state variable
-            xmax: maximum value of the state variable
+  :param xmax: maximum value of the state variable
-            xstpes: number of discretization steps for this state variable
+  :param xstpes: number of discretization steps for this state variable

    :return: the state vector X and other parameters needed for internal calculations.

         * X: state vector with all possible state combinations
         * Xidx: index vector
         * XX: array that contains all state vectors of each variable
         * xsteps: arry containig the number of steps for each variable
         * columns: column names needed to create the ``Data`` Dataframe
         * columns_u:  columns with dditional element 'U'

 Decisions in prodyn
 ^^^^^^^^^^^^^^^^^^^^